 Recognizing the importance to examine the potential impact completion of four-lane U.S. 219 in the Southern Alleghenies Region would have on regional and multi-state economies, the Appalachian Regional Commission (ARC) awarded SAP&DC $75,000 to conduct the Study.
 In January 2020, SAP&DC began efforts to listen to businesses from a variety of different industries as well as other stakeholders impacted by the U.S. 219 Corridor.

 The Study revealed “the completion of the US-219 corridor is of immense importance to the sustainability, expansion, and profitability of businesses within the region.”
-Brandon Peters, Transportation Program Manager at SAP&DC facilitated site visits with several businesses in Garrett County, Maryland and Somerset County, Pennsylvania.
+Brandon Peters, past Transportation Program Manager at SAP&DC facilitated site visits with several businesses in Garrett County, Maryland and Somerset County, Pennsylvania.
 Peters said “it was clear that these businesses are interested in the opportunities a completed four-lane highway would offer.
 The businesses we interviewed said they would be able to hire additional employees, expand facilities and operations, reach new markets more easily, and increase annual output.”
 The Study concludes “a comprehensive qualitative overview of the Southern Alleghenies business environment, the role of the highway system in regional, statewide, and national economic vitality finds that US-219 is expected to significantly enhance workforce access, tourism access and volume, and reduce the risk and resilience costs of transportation for the region and its trading partners.”